What is a Fixed Income Mutual Fund?

 A fixed income mutual fund is a type of mutual fund that is primarily invested in debt instruments like government bonds, corporate bonds and other fixed-income securities.
 The major concept of the fund is to provide investors with a regular income and capital preservation.

 Unlike equity mutual funds, they are subject to market volatility, but mutual funds with fixed returns tend to be more stable.
 These funds will generate income primarily through interest payments, that’s why most investors are choosing fixed income mutual fund for investing.
+The category itself is broad — it spans low duration funds, medium duration funds and income funds, each with a different maturity profile.

 Let’s see how it works;